scala-ide/scala-ide.github.com/blog/_posts/2012-04-30-release-notes-2.0.1-final.md

 We are very happy to announce the final release of the Scala IDE for Eclipse V2.0.1.

-This is a maintenance release containing only bug fixes, and is recommended for all users.
+This is a maintenance release containing only bug fixes, upgrade is recommended for all users.

 ## What is new in 2.0.1?